Wakoma/OfflineAI/README.md

-# LocalML Introduction
+# LocalAI Introduction

-Local/Offline Machine Learning Resources
+Local/Offline AI Resources

-This repo is intended to be catalog of local, offline, and open-source machine learning (ML) tools and approaches, for enhancing community-centered connectivity and education, particularly in underconnected regions and low-resource contexts.
+This repo is intended to be catalog of local, offline, and open-source AI (including machine learning and generative AI) tools and approaches, for enhancing community-centered connectivity and education, particularly in underconnected regions and low-resource contexts.

-If your objective is machine learning/AI without internet, on a standard consumer laptop or desktop PC, or phone, there should be useful resources for you in this repository.
+If your objective is to harness AI without reliable or afforadble internet, on a standard consumer laptop or desktop PC, or phone, there should be useful resources for you in this repository.

 We will attempt to label any closed source tools as such.

-The shared Zotero Library for this project can be found here: https://www.zotero.org/groups/5718368/localml/library
+The shared Zotero Library for this project can be found [here](https://www.zotero.org/groups/5718368/localml/library).
+To join this group and access the files pleaes read [this](https://github.com/Wakoma/LocalML?tab=readme-ov-file#zotero-library).

 This research project is generously funded by [APC](https://www.apc.org/).